thewtex/thesis/introduction/background_and_significance.rst

 Hypertension, as quantified with central systolic blood pressure, correlates with ischemia as quantified with fluid-attenuated inversion recovery (FLAIR) MRI images, where the white matter hyperintensities correlate independently from carotid plaque score [Shrestha2009]_.
+Turbulent flow resulting from severe stenosis can increase root mean square pressure fluctuations by 3.6 fold when stenosis increases from 80 to 90% [Loree1991]_.
 Hemodynamic forces vary from patient to patient with hypertension, pulsatility, and turbulence influenced by the bifurcation and plaque morphology.

 All these factors that have been intuitively been associated with plaque vulnerability are explained formally by a quanitity arising from solid mechanics